Marina Tamayo -Training

 • Luis de Luis y

-• Esther Marin Garcia.
+• Esther Marin Garcia*

 • Paco Torres

-Marina studied in Jerez de la Frontera, Granada from 1984 and full time at The Institute of Flamenco El Amor de Dios, Casa Patas and El Comborio studio, Madrid 2003 – 2006.
+Marina studied in Jerez de la Frontera, Granada from 1984 and full-time at The Institute of Flamenco El Amor de Dios, Casa Patas and El Comborio studio, Madrid 2003 – 2006.

 PROFESSIONAL TRAINING

-Adelaide, Sydney AUSTRALIA; Buenos Aires, ARGENTINA; Granada, Madrid, Jerez, SPAIN.
+Adelaide, Sydney, AUSTRALIA; Buenos Aires, ARGENTINA; Granada, Madrid, Jerez, SPAIN.

 Marina left Australia in 1984 to return to her family home and study Flamenco in Sacromonte, Granada with the late Paco Torres.
-Torres was impressed by the 14 year old Tamayo inviting her to join his dance company located at Jardines Neptuno Tablao Granada.
+Torres was impressed by the 14-year-old Tamayo inviting her to join his dance company located at Jardines Neptuno Tablao Granada.

 Marina furthered her studies in Buenos Aires with full-time Classical Spanish with Argentina’s acclaimed classical Spanish Dance artist Graciela Rios Saiz & Omar Urraspuro of Buenos Aires.

-Marina’s teaching boasts a stellar thirty-eight-years.
-Tamayo is dedicated to the creative process, devising shows in collaboration with artists from alternative genre and media.
+Marina’s teaching boasts a stellar 44 years.
+Tamayo is dedicated to the creative process, devising shows in collaboration with artists from alternative genres and media.
 From eisteddfods, school spectacular, fashion shows, video clips, charities and school concerts to an impressive diverse ‘A’ list of choreographic collaborations with international choreographers, actors and dancers names known in various genre for example, (Cabaret) Michael Boyd, (Club & Cabaret) Ame D’ Álves (GPO), (Cabaret Theatre) Carmelo Pizzino (Ball room – Postales), (Contemporary Spanish and Flamenco Dance Theatre ) Aitor Hernandez ( former Ballet National of Spain, Hernandez Tamayo Spanish Theatre), (Flamenco Dance Theatre) Jesus Olmedo, (Film – Flamenco Character) Rossy D’Palma (Carmen), Melissa Barrera (Carmen – Flamenco character), (TV Show) Miguel Maestre & Megan Wragg (Dancing With The Stars), Benjamin Millpead (Carmen – Film; former American Ballet and Ballet Paris Opera).

-Hernandez & Tamayo have been honoured as finalists in the Australian Dance Awards 2020, for ” Outstanding Achievement in Choreography in 2019″ for their latest production EMERALD.
-In addition, Tamayo picked up a second nomination for her “Services to Dance” creating opportunities for engagement in remote, urban and international platforms, 2018.
+In addition, Tamayo picked up a second nomination for her “Services to Dance”creating opportunities for engagement in remote, urban and international platforms, 2018.

 » Marina’s Family Bloodline